Memory Notes - Theory of Knowledge

 A very basic explanation would say that memory is a process of:

 - Information from your perception is sent to your working memory.
-Information can be retrived from here (remembered).
+Information can be retrieved from here (remembered).

 - A fraction of the information in your working memory is sent to your long-term memory, where it can be retrieved.